All the times listed below are in Eastern Daylight Time (EDT).

 We apply our methodology to test 6 ML models in predicting the performance of 13 real-world applications.
 We find that 12 out of our 13 applications exhibit inherent variability in performance that fundamentally limits prediction accuracy.
 Our findings motivate the need for system-level modifications and/or ML-level extensions that can improve predictability, showing how ML fails to be an easy-to-use predictor.
 On implementing and evaluating these changes, we find that while they do improve the overall prediction accuracy, prediction error remains high for multiple realistic scenarios, showing how ML fails as a general predictor.

-Amedeo Sapio, Marco Canini, and Chen-Yu Ho, KAUST; Jacob Nelson, Microsoft Research; Panos Kalnis, KAUST; Changhoon Kim, Barefoot Networks; Arvind Krishnamurthy, University of Washington; Masoud Moshref, Barefoot Networks; Dan Ports, Microsoft Research; Peter Richtarik, KAUST
+Amedeo Sapio, Marco Canini, and Chen-Yu Ho, KAUST; Jacob Nelson, Microsoft; Panos Kalnis, KAUST; Changhoon Kim, Barefoot Networks; Arvind Krishnamurthy, University of Washington; Masoud Moshref, Barefoot Networks; Dan Ports, Microsoft; Peter Richtarik, KAUST

-Junfeng Guan, Jitian Zhang, Ruochen Lu, Seo Hyungjoo, Jin Zhou, Songbin Gong, and Haitham Hassanieh, University of Illinois at Urbana-Champaign
+Junfeng Guan, Jitian Zhang, Ruochen Lu, Hyungjoo Seo, Jin Zhou, Songbin Gong, and Haitham Hassanieh, University of Illinois at Urbana-Champaign

-This paper presents S3, an efficient wideband spectrum sensing system that can detect the real-time occupancy of multiple frequency bands.
-S3 samples the wireless spectrum below the Nyquist rate using cheap, commodity, low-power analog-to-digital converters (ADCs).
-Sub-Nyquist sampling, however, only works for sparsely occupied spectrum, which defeats the goal of efficiently utilizing the wireless channel.
-To overcome this challenge, S3 leverages MEMS acoustic resonators that enable spike-train like filters in the RF frequency domain.
-These filters sparsify the spectrum while at the same time allow S3 to monitor a small fraction of bandwidth in every band.
+This paper presents S^3, an efficient wideband spectrum sensing system that can detect the real-time occupancy of bands in large spectrum.
+S^3 samples the wireless spectrum below the Nyquist rate using cheap, commodity, low power analog-to-digital converters (ADCs).
+In contrast to existing sub-Nyquist sampling techniques, which can only work for sparsely occupied spectrum, S^3 can operate correctly even in dense spectrum.
+This makes it ideal for practical environments with dense spectrum occupancy, which is where spectrum sensing is most useful.
+To do so, S^3 leverages MEMS acoustic resonators that enable spike-train like filters in the RF frequency domain.
+These filters sparsify the spectrum while at the same time allow S^3 to monitor a small fraction of bandwidth in every band.

-We introduce a new structured sparse recovery algorithm that enables S3 to accurately detect the occupancy of multiple bands across a wide spectrum.
-We also fabricate a chip-scale MEMS spike train filter, which we then leverage to build a prototype of an S3 spectrum sensor using low power off-the-shelf components.
-Results from a testbed of 20 radios show that S3 can accurately detect the channel occupancies over a 418 MHz spectrum while sampling 8.5× below the Nyquist rate even if the spectrum is densely occupied.
+We introduce a new structured sparse recovery algorithm that enables S^3 to accurately detect the occupancy of multiple bands across a wide spectrum.
+We use our fabricated chip-scale MEMS spike-train filter to build a prototype of an S^3 spectrum sensor using low power off-the-shelf components.
+Results from a testbed of 19 radios show that S^3 can accurately detect the channel occupancies over a 418 MHz spectrum while sampling $8.5 times below the Nyquist rate even if the spectrum is densely occupied.